google/merchant-api-samples/nodejs/README.md

-# Google Merchant API for Shopping Node.js Samples
+# Google Merchant API Node.js Samples

 This is a set of simple samples written in Node.js, which provide a minimal example of Google Shopping integration within a command line application.